Nonprofit Solar Spotlight: Museum Of Photographic Arts

 Since the beginning of the year we have highlighted the stories of three nonprofits that partnered with CollectiveSun to go solar: Massachusetts based Congregation Shaarei Tefillah, California based Our Savior’s Lutheran Church and New Milford United Methodist Church in Connecticut.
 The fourth organization we are proud to feature is the Museum of Photographic Arts (MOPA) in San Diego, California.
 The museum is one of five nonprofits housed in Casa de Balboa, a city owned building located in Balboa Park.

 We interviewed MOPA’s Deputy Director, Vivienne Esrig, who described the impact of the solar system on the museum and their community and shared what it was like to work with CollectiveSun.
 She previously spoke about MOPA’s experience going solar with CollectiveSun soon after the system was completed.
+We only had the system up for a year before COVID happened so with everything closed it was not nearly as dramatic as it could have been.
+But I anticipate that in the years to come having that ongoing savings will be really critical for the sustainability of the museum’s operating budget.

 Please tell us about MOPA.